Current Teaching (Spring 2018)

 My thesis examines characterization in Ælfric's Old English version of the biblical book of Esther, from the perspective of cognitive stylistics.
 This area of study uses concepts and methods from linguistics in order to better understand both how literature works and how language works.
 The study investigates explicit characterization cues, discourse presentation, semantic fields, and deixis to illuminate how Ælfric's careful linguistic choices construct characters that remain true to their biblical exempla, make sense to his Anglo-Saxon audience, and underscore the doctrinal themes of the narrative.

 This kind of cognitive stylistic analysis of Old English and other historical literature is doubly useful.
 First, it offers new and valuable insights into this literature.
 The present study, for example, notes minute linguistic details that offer significant characterization cues and also explains the peculiar sense of many Anglo-Saxonists (and other scholars) that they know very well people whom they have never met.
 Second, such examination shows that the chosen methods are robust enough to cope with literature much older than that normally engaged in modern stylistic studies.
 This not only verifies the utility of the methods, but also attests to the universal nature of their underlying principles.

 - Old English language & literature

-- Christianity and the Bible in Anglo-Saxon England
+- Christianity, the Bible, and Judaism in Anglo-Saxon England

 - corpus linguistics